DSLituiev/lab-keras-r/running-docker-containers.md

     https://job-000000-0000-0000.jobs-staging.neu.ro

 It will lead you to the rstudio log in page.
-If you see a neuromation logo, means your job is still loading.
+If you see the Neuromation logo, that means it's still loading.
 When on the login page, enter:

 - login: `rstudio`
 - password:  `rstudio`

-You should then see an Rstudio interface that you can interact with much like how you would interact with Rstudio software on your laptop.
+You should then see an Rstudio interface.
 In 5/30's structured discussion, we will go over how to train a neural network in the cloud using this.